Jerjian/payment-reconciliation-module/README.md

 - `GET /api/statements/monthly/patient/:patientId/:year/:month`: Get calculated statement data for a specific month/year for a patient.
 - `GET /api/statements/financial?startDate=YYYY-MM-DD`: Get the stored financial statement record matching the period containing the `startDate`.
 (If no `startDate`, fetches the latest stored statement).

-## Current Limitations / Next Steps
+## Current Limitations

 - **Automatic Invoice Creation:** The system relies on the seeder to create `Invoice` records.
-Logic to automatically create/update invoices based on new Kroll prescription/adjudication data is not implemented.
+If we were to new KrollRxPrescription (out of scope) then logic to automatically create/update invoices based on new Kroll prescription/adjudication data is would be needed.
-- **Historical Statement Accuracy:** Real-time calculation of monthly statements relies on accurate opening balances, which implicitly depend on past calculations or stored data.
-Deep historical calculations might be needed for full accuracy if data is missing or incorrect.
 - **Testing:** More comprehensive integration and end-to-end tests are recommended.
 Frontend testing is minimal.
 - **Error Handling/Validation:** Can be further enhanced on both backend and frontend.
-- **Authentication/Authorization:** Not currently implemented.
+- **Authentication/Authorization:** Not currently implemented. (out of scope)
-- **UI Enhancements:** Add features like pagination, advanced filtering/sorting, export functionality, etc.
+- **UI Enhancements:** Add features like pagination, advanced filtering/sorting, export functionality, etc. (out of scope)